alanwhite/sub-lic-spec/Sample_EULA.md

 If using Premium Tier features, You may NOT:
 - Attempt to circumvent or disable the license validation mechanism
 - Share your license credentials, certificates, or license tokens with others
-- Use the Premium features on more than one device simultaneously
+- Use Premium features on more devices simultaneously than your subscription tier allows
 - Extract or attempt to extract license validation keys or certificates for unauthorized use
 - Downgrade to Free Tier to avoid payment while retaining Premium feature data
+- Exceed your subscription's device limit by sharing enrollment tokens with others
+- Provide false or misleading device identification information

 ### 2.3 No Unbundling
 The Software is licensed as a single product.
-Its component parts may not be separated for use on more than one device.
+Its component parts may not be separated for use on more than the permitted number of devices.

 ### 2.4 License Migration (Premium Tier Only)
-You may migrate your Premium license to a new device up to [NUMBER] times per [TIME PERIOD] using the built-in migration feature.
-Each migration permanently deactivates the license on the previous device.
-Abuse of the migration feature may result in license suspension.
+You may migrate your Premium license between devices using the built-in migration feature.
+Migration does not change your device limit:
+- Migration transfers a license from one device to another
+- The old device's certificate is permanently deactivated
+- Migration does not increase your device limit
+- If migrating to a device not previously enrolled and already at your device limit, you must revoke another device first
+- You may perform up to [NUMBER] migrations per [TIME PERIOD] per device
+- Abuse of the migration feature may result in license suspension

+### 2.5 Device Management via Portal (Premium Tier Only)
+You are responsible for managing your enrolled devices via the customer portal:
+- You must provide accurate device names during enrollment for your own identification purposes
+- You may view all enrolled devices at any time via the portal
+- You may revoke device certificates at any time via the portal
+- Revoked device certificates are added to the Certificate Revocation List (CRL) immediately
+- You must revoke a device before enrolling a new device if at your device limit
+- Lost or stolen devices should be revoked immediately via the portal
+- Device revocation is permanent and cannot be undone

 ---